War of the Burgundian Succession: War of succession

-Archduke Maximilian then undertook intense efforts to retain as many of the Burgundian hereditary provinces, in which he had to fight off both France in the south and Guelders in the north, and simultaneously repress internal revolts, mainly in Flanders.
-The perseverance of the heartland of the Burgundian empire turned out to be impossible: the States of Burgundy had already acknowledged the French annexation on 29 January.
+Mary's eye was then captured by the Habsburg archduke of Austria, Maximilian I. He possessed the means necessary to repel the French armies, and the Habsburg dynastic forecasts were favourable.
+On 19 August 1477 the wedding took place, thereby joining the houses of Burgundy and Habsburg together.
+Archduke Maximilian undertook intense efforts to retain as many of the Burgundian hereditary provinces, in which he had to fight off both France in the south and Guelders in the north, and simultaneously repress internal revolts, mainly in Flanders.

 Maximilian first turned to diplomacy, reminding French king Louis of the 1475 Peace of Soleuvre in order to retrieve all French-occupied Burgundian territories.
 He even managed to get his father Frederick III, Holy Roman Emperor to threaten France with an Imperial war because of the occupation of Cambrésis.
 Louis XI relented, agreed to a ceasefire and returned some border cities including the Imperial City of Cambrai in the autumn of 1477.
-However, the Duchy of Burgundy and the Free County of Burgundy – the Burgundian heartland – remained in French hands for the time being.
+However, the Duchy of Burgundy and the County of Burgundy – the Burgundian heartland – remained in French hands for the time being.
 In the winter of 1477–8, Maximilian failed to procure the aid of his father Frederick III (who was at war with Hungarian king Matthias Corvinus) and of his cousin Sigismund of Tyrol (who had financial problems and depended on a French pension, so remained neutral).

-In 1478, the provinces of Auxois, Charolais, and Beaune rebelled and tried to secede from the king, but they had to surrender again in 1479.
+In 1478, the provinces of Auxois, Charolais, and Beaune rebelled and tried to secede from the French king, but they had to surrender again in 1479.
 Louis XI then attempted an invasion of Artois.
 On 7 August 1479, the French troops were defeated by an army of Flemish and Habsburg forces in the Battle of Guinegate.
-Thereafter, Maximilian was occupied with the Netherlands, where he fared better in combatting the Guelderians.
+Thereafter, Maximilian was occupied with the Netherlands, where he fared better in combating the Guelderians.
+With the conquest of Zutphen in July 1481, the Burgundians had militarily subjected Guelders, and by 1482, advocates of Guelderian independence were defeated on the diplomatic front.